Muslims suffer year of discrimination after Brussels bombs

 The aspiring footballer’s experience is an example of what rights groups say is a rise in both verbal and physical abuse directed at Belgian Muslims since suicide bombings killed 32 people and wounded hundreds more in Brussels.

-“Deep down it hurt me, but I laughed with everybody in order not to show it,” Ahmed, whose name is being withheld by Agence France-Presse as he is a minor, said at his home in Brussels.
+“Deep down it hurt me, but I laughed with everybody in order not to show it,” Ahmed, whose name is being withheld by AFP as he is a minor, said at his home in Brussels.

 The hostile remarks have continued during his time at his school for future athletes in southern Belgium.
 “All that because of my origins.”